AlexGustafsson/systembolaget-api/README.md

 # Disclaimer
 <a name="disclaimer"></a>

 _Although the project is very capable, it is not built with production in mind.
-Therefore there might be complications when trying to use systembolaget-api-fetch for large-scale projects meant for the public.
+Therefore there might be complications when trying to use systembolaget-api for large-scale projects meant for the public.
 The utility was created to easily integrate Systembolaget's open APIs on several platforms and as such it might not promote best practices nor be performant._

 _The author nor the utility is in any way affiliated with Systembolaget._